gambitproject/gambit/doc/pyapi.rst

 			  are found)
    :param int max_depth: Maximum recursion depth (default is no limit)
    :raises RuntimeError: if game has more than two players.

+.. py:function:: lp_solve(game, rational=True, use_strategic=False, external=False)

+   Compute Nash equilibria of a two-player constant-sum game using :ref:`linear programming <gambit-lp>`.

+   :param bool rational: Compute using rational precision (more
+			 precise, often much slower)
+   :param bool use_strategic: Use the strategic form version even for
+			      extensive games
+   :param bool external: Call the external command-line solver instead
+			 of the internally-linked implementation
+   :raises RuntimeError: if game has more than two players.